 Chicano Studies Courses

 Register for classes using WebAdvisor.
 Review the searchable online Class Schedule for class dates and times.
 Course descriptions are available in the Catalog.
-All students are encouraged to meet with a counselor to review academic program requirements and/or have questions answered.
+All students are encouraged to meet with a counselor to review academic program requirements and discuss their long-range academic plan.
 Courses in this discipline include:

 - CHS-101/SOC-106 Chicano/Latino Culture